 Coach Olin summarized her feelings for the sport by saying, "I love volleyball.
 Not only because it is a great sport, but because of what it has taught me as an individual.
 It is my love and dedication to the sport that has driven me to teach what I have learned to those I get the opportunity to coach.
 Discipline, hard work, and coming together as a team for a common goal are very positive things we can use for a lifetime.
 I believe anything you work hard for is something worth having."

-Stephanie Baker enters her third season on the Hawk coaching staff.
+Stephanie Baker enters her fourth season on the Hawk coaching staff.
 A former Hawk standout, Baker was a four-year starter at Hanford High School where she began her career as a setter.
 After moving to middle blocker, she earned First Team All-League in the Mid-Valley Conference her sophomore through senior seasons.
 As a junior and senior, Baker was named to the Tri-City Herald All-Area Team, as well as being named team MVP as a senior.